 Idwal also run multiple charity events throughout the year, and are itching to get back on to the local marathon and sport challenge circuits to raise money for both national and international charities.

-Idwal prides itself on the diversity of our workforce that now consists of over 300 individuals.
+Idwal prides itself on the diversity of our workforce that now consists of hundreds of individuals.
 Between our Surveyor Network and our office-based staff, we employ individuals from over 65 countries across the globe - with that number growing every month.

 We are committed to addressing gender diversity in our industry, with Idwal currently meeting the industry average - but we strive to do better.
 Idwal will be launching a program in 2021 to support female seafarers in gaining the training and qualifications needed to become a Marine Surveyor, and actively providing opportunities to join the Idwal Surveyor Network upon success.